StefanGerlach/CarND-MPC-Project/README.md

 ### Polynonmial Fitting

 After transformation of the waypoints, a polinomial of 3rd order is fitted into them.
-The given function polyfit(), which is adapted from [this source](https://github.com/JuliaMath/Polynomials.jl/blob/master/src/Polynomials.jl#L676-L716) is used for this.
+The given function polyfit(), which is adapted from [this source](https://github.com/JuliaMath/Polynomials.jl/blob/master/src/Polynomials.jl#L676-L716), is used for this.

+![PolyThumbnail][image2]
+(Image from Udacity Self Driving Car Nanodegree course material lession 19)

+### State definition

+The current state of the vehicle is described by the current velocity, the current cross track error and the current orientation error.
+The simulator is sending the current velocity via 'speed' entry, so only the cross track error (CTE) and orientation error have to be computed.

+The CTE is simply computed by evaluating the polynomial coefficients at x position 0.
+The orientation error is computed using arctan of the quadratic component of the polynomial coefficients.